Kamen Rider Kuuga: Production

 Kamen Rider's TV series has been planned since around 1996, and there was a time when it was originally aimed at broadcasting on The Mainichi Broadcasting Production and TBS series at 6:00 a.m. on Saturdays, which was broadcasting the Ultra series.
 The initial title is "Kamen Rider XV (CrossBuoy)" and "Kamen Rider Kawakami" and the idea of appearing multiple Kamen Riders presented here has led to the idea of form change by consolidating the number of people to one person.
 Another project title is "Kamen Rider Gaia", which is said to have competed with "Ultraman Gaia".

-It is 'Segata Sanshiro' to have become a tailwind.
-Hiroshi Fujioka, who played Takeshi Hongo (Kamen Rider No. 1) in Kamen Rider, the same character played by the same character enlivened the popularity rekindle of Kamen Rider.
-According to Takeyuki Suzuki, this excitement led to the birth of this work.
+In 1997, Sega premiered a series of commercials for their Saturn console in Japan starring Segata Sanshiro, a character played by veteran Kamen Rider actor Hiroshi Fujioka.
+The popularity of this ad campaign helped to renew interest in the Kamen Rider franchise.
+According to Takeyuki Suzuki, this renewed interest led to the decision to create a new series.
 Producer Nariki Takatera also testified that the Kamen Rider Series of prizes in the prize game was also boosting sales.
 At the time, it was vaguely perceived as a "positive reaction", but this was a sign that the age group coming to the game center became interested in riders, and it was the beginning of viewers of the old work becoming fathers and forming "two generations of parents and children" fans.

 Nariki Takatera's plan "Kamen Rider Guardian" has a clear style with a strong hero color, and there is a remnant of Yusuke's character setting.
 At this point, Takatera had envisioned a line of traditional hero programs so as not to disappoint the expectations of related companies.
 After that, the plan proposal submitted by Ishimori Pro Kamen Rider OtisAsked to reconsider the direction because of the strong horror color and tragedy, Takatera decided to drastically review it.
 In other tentative titles, there was also a plan called "Ouja" after the notation in Kanji was proposed.